CHemical Hazards Legislation - International

 Further details about the publication status, its ‘adoption’ throughout the world, and often access to electronic versions (when these are eventually made available), can be found on the UNECE website:

 The EU Regulation (EC) No 1272/2008 (CLP) harmonises the EU supply provisions with the GHS.
-See the Legislation page of this website for further information.
-Further information is also available for CHCS members in our Member’s Only section.
+See the Introduction To European Chemicals Legislation page of this website for further information.